JoshuaKGoldberg/TypeStat/.github/DEVELOPMENT.md

 Most TypeStat tests run TypeStat on checked-in files and are use snapshot testing for output.
 These tests are located under `test/cases`.

 [Vitest](https://vitest.dev) is also used for these tests.
-To accept new snapshots, you can run command
+To accept new snapshots, you can run command:

 ```shell
 pnpm run test:mutation --update